Greenwood Yard: Current operations

 Greenwood Yard is home to approximately half the Commission's fleet of trains and work cars.
 The yard regularly houses the majority of the fleet of T1 subway cars and all Line 2 trains overnight.

 Greenwood Yard provides storage, inspection and running maintenance for the Line 2 revenue fleet, and contains major overhaul and repair shops for the entire subway fleet.
 Greenwood Yard is also a centre for the servicing and operation of workcars used by the Track and Structure Department to repair and maintain the entire subway system.

-The Greenwood Yard also performs the heavy maintenance on the ICTS cars from Line 3 Scarborough, that the McCowan Yard cannot handle.
-Because the gauge and technology differences between lines 2 and 3, ICTS cars must be transported by truck to Greenwood for major maintenance work.
+The Greenwood Yard also performed heavy maintenance on the S series ICTS cars from Line 3 Scarborough that could not be completed at the McCowan Yard.
+As the gauge and technology differed between lines 2 and 3, ICTS cars had to be transported by truck to Greenwood for major maintenance work.

 Greenwood Yard, like other active Toronto Transit Commission yards, operates 24 hours per day, 7 days per week.
 Yard activity is minimal during the peak service periods when many trains are in revenue service.
 The yard is particularly busy in the evening and early morning hours to service and maintain the subway fleet after which the trains are put into position to go into service in the morning.